sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

 5. Verify that invalid NTP source address returns proper error.
 6. Verify that AAA server source-address accepts only valid IP.
 7. Verify that GET on processes with non-existing pid returns an empty data.
-8. Verify that invalid CPU index returns an empty data.